This in connection with the email of Mr. Mell Abiendo:

 - business ideas manila

-- business ideas near schools
+- best business place in near school

 - business near schools